lrhm/cifar-classification/README.md

 wandb login
 ```

 You can also select any pytorch lightning loggers, for example `TensorBoardLogger` or `CSVLogger` in the hyperparameter file.
+See `models/vit/hyperparateres/cifar-tensorboard.json` for an example.

 ## Training